UnearthedArcana/B_Spells/README.md

 Duration: 8 hours
 Casting Time: 9
 Area of Effect: The Caster
 Saving Throw: None

-With this spell, the caster blesses water, making it harmful against evil outsiders and undead creatures.  <PRO_HESHE> can throw them <PRO_HISHER>self, or <PRO_HESHE> can give them to <PRO_HISHER> allies.
-Any character can throw these vials, and they can throw 3 per round.
+With this spell, the caster blesses water, creating holy water.
+Holy water is harmful against evil outsiders and undead creatures, and mildly beneficial to living creatures.
+Vials can be thrown or drunk, healing 1d4 points of damage to a living creature, or causing 2d4+2 magic damage to an undead creature or evil outsider.

+A thrown vial does no damage in itself, but breaks and affects the target creature (within 20 ft.) as below.

+Holy water dissipates after 8 hours if not used.

-At 1st level, 3 vials are created.
+At 1st level, 1 vial is created.
 An extra vial is created every 2 levels after that.

 **Vial of Holy Water**

 STATISTICS:

-Damage: 1 damage, +2d6 +2 magic damage to undead or evil outsiders Speed Factor: 2
-Damage type: blunt
+Damage: 2d4+2 to Undead or Evil Outsiders
+Special: Restores 1d4 Hit Points to living creatures.

 ***Notes***:
 **Faiths and Powers**: This spell is called is in the Benediction Sphere if Faiths and Powers is installed.
-**1st Level Cantrips**: This spell is converted to an Second Level Spell if 1st level cantrips is installed, and extra damage increses to 3d6 +3.
+**1st Level Cantrips**: This spell is converted to an Second Level Spell if 1st level cantrips is installed, damage increses to 3d4 +3, and healing increases to 1d4+2.

 **Destructive Smite** (New)
 (Conjuration)